odojs/odojs/README.md

 ```

 ## Component
+Create a component by passing a specification to the component method.
+This specification should have a `render` method that takes state and returns virtual dom nodes.

+### vdom = ComponentSpec.render(state)
+Input state and return virtual dom.
+Other Components can be called and passed unique values or portions of state.

 ### vdom = Component(state)
 Renders a portion of virtual dom.
 Normally only used within a Component.
 In this example we're using the `Input` component multiple times within our `App` component, passing each instance different state.